SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/shipping-account-requirements.md

         • **[Production](https://docs.intersoftsapient.net/docs/sandbox-account)**: a live environment where the final version of the application is deployed and made available to the users.

         • **[Sandbox](https://docs.intersoftsapient.net/docs/sandbox-account)**: a testing environment that mimics the **Production** environment but is isolated from it.
 The sandbox environment is primarily used for development and testing purposes.

+        **Note**: For testing purposes, you can set up a Sandbox account for Royal Mail by using a dummy account number and PLN as this data is not validated and allows you to test the integration.
       </td>
     </tr>